 The number of times they moult during life is not known; but Jurine says, they ordinarily, though not always, moult before each time of laying eggs.
-They certainly do not always do so; and perhaps the frequency of their moulting may depend much upon the temperature, the season, &c.
+They eertainly do not always do so; and perhaps the frequency of their moulting may depend much upon the temperature, the season, &e.

 Having the experiments of Spallanzani and others, upon the reproduction of mutilated members in various animals, in his eye, M. Jurine instituted a series of experiments upon the Cyclops quadricornis, to see how far this power existed in this family.
 In his first attempts he failed, the animals having died before they moulted, and without showing any evident change in the mutilated members.
 At length, however, he succeeded.
-He cut off about two thirds of an antenna in a female, which lived and moulted, reappearing after moulting, with beautiful, perfect, new antennæ, the old one of the cast shell not having shown the least indication of a change.† prove that they have not this faculty.
+He cut off about two thirds of an antenna in a female, which lived and moulted, reappearing after moulting, with beautiful, perfect, new antennæ, the old one of the east shell not having shown the least indication of a change.

+Some authors have asserted that these insects possess a wonderful power of resisting drought, and that when, by reason of the summer heats, the marshes become dried np, the little ereatures do not die, but as soon as the mud is again moistened by the rain, they recover entirely.
+Jurine doubted this, and commenced a course of observations to prove that they have not this faculty.
 He selected twelve of the Cyclops quadricornis, removed them out of the water, and allowed them to remain fifteen minutes dry; seven of them he found to be irrecoverably dead; the remaining five revived.
-Again, he selected twelve others, and allowed them to remain twenty minutes dry; eleven out of the twelve died.
-A third time he selected twelve, and after exposing them to the air in a dry state for twentyfive minutes, he found that all had perished.
+Again, he selected twelve others, and allowed them to remain twenty minutes dry; cleven out of the twelve died.
+A third time he selected twelve, and after exposing them to the air in a dry state for twentyfive minutes, he found that all had perished.\

-Some authors have asserted that these insects possess a wonderful power of resisting drought, and that when, by reason of the summer heats, the marshes become dried up, the little creatures do not die, but as soon as the mud is again moistened by the rain, they recover entirely.
-Jurine doubted this, and commenced a course of observations to

-^{} Entomost., p.
+\ Entomost., p.
 9.